tom-a-c/mermaider/.github/ISSUE_TEMPLATE.md

-Please select *one* from below.
+Please select *one* from below:

 - [ ] :sparkles: This is a feature request
 - [ ] :bug: This is a bug report
-- [ ] :technologist: This is a request to improve developer experience)
+- [ ] :technologist: This is a request to improve developer experience
 - [ ] :thinking: This is a support request

 <!--Please remove sections below where necessary-->